-The school is aware that resources that are inappropriate or not designed for use in the educational setting may be accessed on the Internet.
+The school is aware that resources that are inappropriate and not designed for use in the educational setting live on the Internet.
 To protect Scholars and staff from such inappropriate material, the school's Internet access is filtered with one of the highest-rated Internet filtering systems available.
-However, users must recognize that it is impossible for the school to restrict access to all controversial material and individuals must be responsible for their own actions in navigating the network.
+However, users must recognize that it is impossible for the school to restrict access to all controversial material.
+Individuals must be responsible for their actions in navigating the network.